10 Ways You’re Arranging Your Furniture All Wrong

 Make sure the rug is the right size for the room.
 Exposing some of the flooring around the rug’s edges is fine, but make sure some of the furniture can rest on the rug itself.
 “Rugs typically look better when all the furniture is on them,” Sassaman told Women’s Day.

 No Room for Traffic

 “Don’t let your family members pass through a maze just to go from one room to the other,” noted the Austin Furniture Repair blog.
-Always consider traffic flow when setting up furniture.
+Always consider traffic flow when arranging your furniture.
 People should be able to walk through the space without tripping over furniture or other people in the room.
-There should be a couple feet between chairs, tables and couches.
+There should be a couple of feet between chairs, tables and couches when you’re arranging your furniture.
 Transform a room with these 11 simple DIY decorating ideas.

 You Ignore Practicality

 If you enjoy putting your feet up or eating while watching television, make sure you place your furniture in a way that allows you to do so.
 If you host game-watching parties, make sure people have a spot to put their drinks and plates.
 If you decorated your home according to your zodiac sign, this is how it would look.

 Natural light is important so be sure not to block windows with large pieces of furniture when arranging your furniture.
 “Blocking the windows in a room with furniture severely limits the amount of light, which makes a room look small and cramped,” according to The Budget Decorator Blog.
 Make your home look more expensive with these 100 cheap decor ideas.

 When it comes to coffee tables, go big!
 Coffee tables not only serve as part of the design, but they are functional.
 “Go as big as you can,” Angelo Surmelis, a celebrity designer told Women’s Day.
 “If you can’t go too big because you have a narrow living room, then go skinny but long.”
 These 15 home decor trends are on their way out.